Skip to content

 9 cybersecurity tests for insight into your environment

 While cybersecurity is a complex issue that requires a multifaceted approach, assessing your security posture serves as the foundation.
-Security testing can identify security flaws and weaknesses, help you develop more targeted security controls, and validate your existing measures.
+Security testing can identify flaws and weaknesses, help you develop more targeted security controls, and validate your existing measures.

 Trying to secure your environment without a clear idea of what’s going on is a lot like trying to paint your house blindfolded.
 You’re likely to focus too heavily on some areas while completely missing others.
 Plus, you might not adequately account for Windows.